Programme of Events

 It will bring together critical perspectives incorporating videogame consoles, computer games, mobile apps, animation, cartoons, illustrations, and comics.

-See their website for further details.
+See the conference website for further details.

 Week 2 – Epsom